ingadhoc/product/product_pricelist/README.rst

 Pricelists information on Products
 ==================================

-This modules add a new tab on products that shows price for that product for every pricelist
+This modules add a new tab on products that shows price for that product for every pricelist.
+It also moves sale price related fields to this new tab.

 Installation